encodis/mokuwiki/README.md

 2. Error checking/handling is minimal/woefully inadequate.
 3. There are lots of things you can't do (spaces in tag names, brackets in titles etc) that could probably be addressed by better regular expressions or a more complete model of what's going on.
 4.  `moku-wiki` only converts the page link and tag list markup---anything else will have to be done by say, a `pandoc` template or similar.
+5. There is no conflict checking, so if two pages have the same title then there will be problems.

 # To Do